 The Chair of Democratic Services, Councillor Jones-Pritchard presented the 2018 Annual report for the Democratic Services Committee.
-As part of his presentation, the Chair paid tribute to for the valuable contribution to the work of the Committee since its inception of Councillor Jim Murphy who sadly died late last year.
+As part of his presentation,

 The Chair referred to the work of the Committee and the support services received by Councillors to enable them to fulfil their varied duties as elected representatives, community leaders and advocates for constituents who come to them with a wide variety of casework.
 The Members Enquiry system was an excellent facility for Members to logged casework and improvements had been seen in response turn around.